RiiConnect24/Wii-Guide/_pages/en_US/themes-vwii.md

 ##### Reverting to Stock theme

-Let's say you're tired of this new theme, or maybe it has a few issues.
-You may want to revert to the stock theme.
-It's just as simple as installing the theme was.

-First open the Homebrew channel.
+Launch the Homebrew channel.

-Next Launch MyMenuify and navigate to your theme folder.
+Next launch MyMenuify and navigate to your theme folder.

-This is where the .app file you copied to the SD earlier comes into play.
-Select the .app file as if you were installing a theme and wait for it to install and after exiting Mymenuify and the Homebrew Channel your vWii menu should be the Stock theme again.
+Select the .app file you copied to the SD card at the end of section 2 as if you were installing a theme.

+Click install and wait until it finishes.

+When it is done you can exit MyMenuify.

+Now your System Menu should be back to the stock theme.